diwic/dbus-rs/examples/argument_guide.md

 The different ways you can append and get message arguments can be a bit bewildering.
 I've iterated a few times on the design and didn't want to lose backwards compatibility.

 This guide is to help you on your way.
+In addition, many of the examples in the examples directory append and read arguments.

 Code generation
 ---------------